RDCEP/psims/README.md

 The parameter file
 ==================
-The params file contains a set of keys and values defining the parameters of a psims run.
-It is iIt defines things like the number of years to look at, the path name to climate input files, and how to name the ouputs.
-Below is a list of all valid parameters and a description of what it does.
+The parameter file is a YAML-formatted file containing all the parameters of a psims run.
+It defines things like the number of simulation years, the path to climate input files, and which model to use.
+Below is a list of parameters and a description of what it does.

 Parameter      | Description
 ---------      |------------
 agg            | Indicates whether to aggregate (true/false) agg\_file      | Mask file for aggregation (only used if agg = true)